lab-smile/BrainSegFounder/Downstream/ATLAS/README.md

 The pipeline includes scripts for downloading the dataset and setting up a workspace, training models, and download links for our pretrained models.

+In addition, we have provided example SLURM scripts that were used to train the models used for download.

 ## Prerequisites

 These models were trained using Project MONAI's singularity container (version 1.3.0).
 We recommend creating such a